borisbrue/wagtail-tenants/docs/source/index.rst

 I came up with different approaches and finally, after talking to a lot of others I decided to go the postgres schema path.
 You can find a good documentation here and here.

 Feel free to contribute to keep this alive.
-I am not the best at that :D
+I am not the best at that 🤞

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.